Content on this page was generated by AI and has not been manually reviewed.

 Do VPNs cause DNS leaks?

 They can, if DNS requests bypass the VPN tunnel.
 Reputable VPNs include DNS leak protection and a kill switch to ensure all traffic stays within the encrypted tunnel.
 It’s a good habit to test for DNS leaks after setting up a VPN.
-Urban vpn edge: optimizing low-latency urban VPN connections for edge computing, security, and streaming
+Vpn add on microsoft edge 2026

 Can I access Netflix with a VPN from India?